vllm-project/vllm/docs/source/models/vlm.rst

     Specifically, no need to specify `image_feature_size` for profiling purposes anymore.
 Internally we will construct data structures for every model to do profiling with, to hide our users from this detail at the API layer.

     This work is still ongoing.
-In the meantime, we internally hardcode `image_feature_size = 3000` for every model to be conservative in terms of GPU memory consumption.
-This hardcode value will be removed and replaced with a more accurate profiling strategy.
+In the meantime, we internally hardcode `image_feature_size = 3000` through :meth:`MULTIMODAL_REGISTRY.get_num_input_tokens <vllm.multimodal.MultiModalRegistry.get_num_input_tokens>`
+    for every model to be conservative in terms of GPU memory consumption.
+    This hardcoded value will be replaced with a more accurate profiling strategy.

 To pass an image to the model, note the following in :class:`vllm.inputs.PromptStrictInputs`: